-Carrie Gray, MFT
+Carrie Gray, LMFT

-It was through my own journey that I became ready to work with others; this work is deeply connected to what I am trying to understand as well as to express.
+It was through my own journey that I finally became ready to work with others.
+This work is deeply connected to what I am trying to understand as well as to express.
 I love hearing about what really matters to people.
 I appreciate struggles, I relate to the reality of trauma, and to the process of learning to be present (which involves distinguishing between reactions based on past experiences versus what is actually happening in the moment).
 It all fascinates me.
 I love seeing the fruits of this profoundly human work.

-I have studied and practiced in a variety of contexts, and have been working with clients for almost two decades.
+I have studied and practiced in a variety of contexts, and have been working with clients for over two decades.
 I have a BA in History from Wesleyan University in Connecticut, an MA from California Institute of Integral Studies in San Francisco (in the Philosophy, Cosmology and Consciousness program) and an MA in Counseling Psychology from the Wright Institute in Berkeley.
 I am a licensed Marriage and Family Therapist in the state of California, LMFT 93629.